full-stack-devs-learn/niantic-2024-sprint-2-team-3/README.md

 #### Charletta Harris

-I learned how more about API's and how to organize data effectively.
+* Gained a deeper understanding of how API's work including how to request and retrieve data.
-I also learned more about flex boxes and how to improve user experience.
+* Flexbox and how to improve the overall user experience by optimizing the visual structure to make it intuitive.
-Overall this project taught me about the overall value of pair programming.
+* Overall this project taught me about the overall value of pair programming.

 #### Jane Huynh